 The collection site person shall be responsible for maintaining the integrity of the specimen collection and transfer process, for carefully ensuring the modesty and privacy of the donor and for avoiding any conduct or remarks that are inappropriate or offensive.

-All positive tests for controlled substances, alcohol, and/or nicotine shall be subjected to a confirmatory test.
+All positive tests for controlled substances and/or alcohol, shall be subjected to a confirmatory test.
 In addition, the employee may request split sample testing, as described later in this document, for positive tests.

-A. Pre-employment Testing
+1. Pre-employment Testing